Chinese Courses in China during the summer

 bodawei

-June 07, 2011, 09:40 AMIt's difficult to make specific recommendations without more information.
+June 07, 2011 at 09:40 AMIt's difficult to make specific recommendations without more information.
 In general most cities will have a multitude of options amongst the universities, private colleges and private tutors.
 You live here so the best thing is to have a look at the options yourself and see what you think.

 'During the summer' - I don't know whether that means the whole summer season or something that equates to North American holidays.
 Universities tend to be a little more rigid about terms, private colleges often go pretty continuously.